Mens Cross-Country Is 12th At UMass-Dartmouth

 Head Coach Bryan Brown

-Bryan Brown will enter his second season as the head men's cross country coach in the fall of 2012.
-Brown, who was a former All-American at Springfield College in track, led Springfield to a second-place finish at the NEWMAC Championships a year ago .
+Bryan Brown will enter his third season as the head men's cross country coach in the fall of 2013.
+Brown, who was a former All-American at Springfield College in track, is the reigning NEWMAC Coach of the Year after leading Springfield to its second-straight second-place finish at the conference championships a year ago .

 Contact Head Coach Brown